mitsuba-renderer/drjit/docs/what.rst

 However, the program and metaprogram could also be different.
-For example, let's modify the code so that it asks the user to enter a number on the keyboard that is then used to to raise the integrand to a custom power:
+For example, let's modify the code so that it asks the user to enter a number on the keyboard that is then used to raise the integrand to a custom power:

 .. code-block:: python
    :emphasize-lines: 3